alyssadata/AI-Foundations-Source-Line-Preservation-as-Observable-System-Behavior/README.md

 ## Repository Purpose

-This repository supports the central claim of the AI Foundations paper: that source-line preservation can be defined, documented, tested, and evaluated as an observable system behavior in artificial intelligence systems operating across sustained user interaction.
+This repository supports the central claim of the AI Foundations research document, AI Foundations: Provenance Integrity and Contact Stabilization in Artificial Intelligence Systems, that source-line preservation can be defined, documented, tested, and evaluated as an observable system behavior in artificial intelligence systems operating across sustained user interaction.

 This repository is part of **AI Foundations / Origin | Continuum**.